stjohnso98/FlatTree-Analysis/README.md

 # FlatTree-Analysis
-C++ code for analysing tress created using CMSSW
+C++ code for analysing trees created using CMSSW in ROOT